timvisee/prs/README.md

 # prs

-> A secure, fast & convenient password manager using GPG and git for
+> A secure, fast & convenient password manager CLI using GPG and git to sync.
-> synchronisation.

 `prs` is a secure, fast and convenient password manager for the terminal.
-It features [GPG][gpg] to securely store your details and integrates [`git`][git] for automatic synchronisation between multiple machines.
+It features [GPG][gpg] to securely store your secrets and integrates [`git`][git] for automatic synchronization between multiple machines.
 It also features a built-in password generator, recipient management, history tracking, rollbacks, housekeeping utilities and more.